tethix-ethos/ethos-jekyll/_tools/paper-elemental-sparks.md

 ---
-title: "Tethix Elemental Sparks"
+title: "Paper Elemental Sparks"
 date: 2024-03-08 04:20:00
 author: Alja Isakovic and Mathew Mytka
 website: https://tethix.co/paper-sparks/
 description: >
     Download, fold, play, and get inspired by Tethix Elemental Sparks.
 Discover a fun team activity that leads to meaningful discussions and shared meanings.
 Let each spark word be an invitation to share your associations, stories, memories, images, songs, and anything else it might evoke.
 categories:
- - Conversation Starters
+ - Analog Games
 ---

 Language is an elemental part of culture.
 Yet, we rarely take the time to explore the meaning behind words we use regularly.
 This often leads to tensions and misunderstandings, even when we have shared intents.